Image Credit: Sherpa Trailers

 Image Credit: Sherpa Trailers.
 Yeti trailer shown above.

-Both the Bigfoot and the Yeti have ample storage space.
-The Bigfoot has overhead cabinets and a large closet, while the Yeti has under-bed storage and cabinets.
-Both models include adjustable screened windows and doors for cross ventilation, as well as a vent on one side and a 12-volt fan on the other.
+Both the Bigfoot and the Yeti have ample storage space as well.
+Both models include doors for cross ventilation, too, as well as a vent on one side and a 12-volt fan on the other.

 When it comes to interior craftsmanship, both the Bigfoot and the Yeti come with many of the same features, including a mahogany plywood ceiling with 2×4 ribs every 12 inches, 6-outlet power strips on the interior rear bulkhead, and external inlets to access shore power or a generator.